 Endometriosis is typically diagnosed through a pelvic exam, ultrasound, or laparoscopy (a surgical procedure in which a thin tube with a camera is inserted into the abdomen

 Treatment options for endometriosis can include pain medication, hormonal therapy (such as birth control pills or progestin therapy), and surgery to remove the endometriosis tissue.
-In cases where fertility is an issue, fertility treatments such as in vitro fertilization (IVF) may also be recommended.
+In cases where fertility is an issue, fertility treatments such as in vitro fertilisation (IVF) may also be recommended.

 Managing endometriosis can be challenging, but there are many resources available for women living with this condition.
 It is important for women to work with their healthcare provider to find a treatment plan that works best for them.